cloudwalk/op-stack-devnet/run-EIP-4844-blobs.md

               gateway: 192.168.10.1
 ```

-Update images to latest versions:
+Update images to the latest versions:

 ```yaml
   beacon-chain: